How to Read Deeper CHIRP 2: Understanding App Display

 CHIRP stands for “Compressed High Intensity Radar Pulse.”
 That’s a fancy way of saying it will show you those fish that standard sonars can’t.
 How’s that?
 A standard sonar sends one single frequency at a time.
 Since feedback from one single frequency is limited, the clarity and resolution of the sonar imagery will also be limited.
 CHIRP sends a continuous sweep of frequencies ranging from low to high, interpreting these frequencies individually upon their return.
 Since this continuous sweep provides CHIRP with a much wider range of information, a CHIRP sonar can create much clearer, higher resolution imagery.

-The crisp clarity of the CHIRP and CHIRP 2 display makes it ideal for identifying fish, locating structure, understanding bottom consistency and, most importantly, differentiating between targets and objects, so you get a strategic advantage over your target species.
+The crisp clarity of the CHIRP 2 display makes it ideal for identifying fish, locating structure, understanding bottom consistency and, most importantly, differentiating between targets and objects, so you get a strategic advantage over your target species.

 A fish will show up on your screen as an arch or straight line.
 If a fish swims through your sonar cone, it will return pulses from the edge of the cone, the middle and then the other edge.
 The returns from the two edges of the cone have traveled slightly further than the returns from the middle.
 An arch is a fish that has come and gone into your sonar cone and a straight line is a fish right under the sonar.